 The Victorian Government recognises the cultural and historical significance of Ballarat Station and the Goods Shed.
 The project will respect and preserve the historical significance of the precinct, while capitalising on the underutilised economic potential of the site.

 The precinct is subject to the Victorian Heritage Act 1995, meaning any development works on the site require approval from Heritage Victoria.
-The Developer will submit its Heritage Permit application to Heritage Victoria and the community will have another opportunity to make comments during Heritage Victoria’s two-week public exhibition period.
+The Developer has submitted its Heritage Permit application to Heritage Victoria.
+As part of the process, Heritage Victoria held a two-week public exhibition period in July 2017.

 A significant portion of the Government’s $25 million investment will go towards the remediation and conservation of the heritage fabric of the Goods Shed.
 The project will deliver a deliver a public forecourt and open space between the Goods Shed and North Station building, to maintain visual connectivity between the two buildings.